Meet Me in the Middle

 Love is an amazing force.
 Love makes burdens lighter and joys more intense because you share them with each other.
 Being loved makes you feel stronger and more prepared to reach out and become involved with life in ways you dared not risk alone.

-Before us, stand two extraordinary people who have found a love so strong, so unwavering, that they have looked at one another and said, "You know what?
+They have looked at one another and said, "You know what?
 You're the one I choose—today, tomorrow, and for all the years to come."
 Even when time has had its way, when laughter lines have deepened, gravity has set in, their hair has greyed, and their skin has wrinkled - their love will remain untouched—because this is a truly special kind of love.
 And true love isn’t about perfection; it’s about choosing each other, every single day.

 The story of how two became one for [Couple's Names] is a tale as old as time.
-They met [insert your own words of how you met].
+They met…

 Marriage encompasses all of life's most important relationships.
 A married couple are each other's best friend, confidant, lover, teacher and listener.

-[Couple's Names], know that love, is not being totally absorbed in each other, it is looking outward together in the same direction.
+is not being totally absorbed in each other, it is looking outward together in the same direction.
 Together they strive to grow, in their differences for mutual happiness.
 They are committed to achieving their common ideals, and they recognise in each other individual lives to be lived, beliefs to be maintained and talents to be developed.

 Readings

-A family member/friend or I (your celebrant) can read.
+• a family member/friend or I (your celebrant) can read

-You may like to choose an alternative reading from the Planning Portal or provide one of your own choosing
+• You may like to choose an alternative reading from the Planning Portal or provide one of your own choosing

 Blessing of the Hands – anon